Qüxü County

-Qüxü County, or Qushui or Chushur or Chushul, is a county in the Lhasa southwest of the main center of Chengguan, Tibet, China.
+Qüxü County is a county in the Lhasa southwest of the main center of Chengguan, Tibet, China.

-It is mountainous in the northwest, flatter near the Lhasa River, which runs through the east of the county, and the Yarlung Tsangpo, which forms the southern border.
+It is mountainous in the northwest, flatter near the Lhasa River, which runs through the east of the county, and the Yarlung Tsangpo—forming the southern border.

 The population as of 2000 was 29,690, mostly engaged in agriculture or animal husbandry.
 The county is home to the Nyethang Drolma Lhakhang Temple.

 Geography

-In the Tibetan language the name means "water ditch."
+In the Tibetan language, the name means "water ditch."

 Qüxü County has a total area of 1680 km2, with an average elevation of 3650 m.

 The county is in the Yarlung Tsangpo valley, and is mostly relatively flat, but rises to the Nyainqêntanglha Mountains in the north.

 The Lhasa River runs south through the eastern part of the county to its confluence with the Yarlung Tsangpo River, which forms the southern boundary of the county.

 The lowest elevation is 3,500 meters, and the highest summit elevation is 5894 meters.

 Qüxü County has a temperate semi-arid plateau monsoon climate zone with 3,000 hours of annual sunshine hours on average and 150 days a year without frost.